State Asymmetry and Authoritarianism: Tibet, Territory and the Spatial Turn in the Study of the Chinese State

 This event is over

-Room 208N, North House, 1 Devonshire Place, Toronto, ON, M5S 3K7
+This event took place in-person at Room 208N, North House, 1 Devonshire Place, Toronto, ON, M5S 3K7

 ABOUT THE SEMINAR

-This seminar traces state asymmetry as an analytical framework for the study of forms of power in authoritarian systems.
+This seminar traced state asymmetry as an analytical framework for the study of forms of power in authoritarian systems.
 Through the lens of a long term study of Tibet's governance in the People's Republic of China, the study of the politics of space is posited as a means for illuminating ongoing processes of regionalization and the construction of new scales of policy interests, casting new light on the reterritorialization of Tibet and the partitioning of its governance within the Chinese state.
 This structural approach to asymmetry in authoritarian states offers insights into the operation and analytics of power that are obscured by prevailing discourses on political disputes and contested regions that focus on minoritization and assimilation of ethnonational groups.
 By taking into account the spatial differentiation of policy interests and governance structures within authoritarian systems, state asymmetry provides a research framework that challenges conventional notions of authoritarian state power while offering a model that can better predict political behavior and the emergence of political conflict.

 ABOUT THE SPEAKER